Building a community of philanthropists and creating a legacy to promote growth and positive change in children, youth and families.

 Debbie has been involved with The Chrysalis Fund from the time that it was just part of a conversation and an idea.
 Having grown up in a home that valued being a contributing member of the community, Debbie has sought to continue that legacy through her work as a Palliative Care Nurse, as a founding member of a local preschool, as an advocate for a refugee family and through her involvement with The Chrysalis Fund.
 This women’s giving circle enables Debbie to further the vision of addressing community needs by linking existing resources and local organizations.
 Debbie also enjoys the synergy that develops when working with a group of women who are deeply committed to promoting positive change in the community.

 Debbie and her husband Curtis have lived in Steinbach for the past 30 years.
-They have three adult sons, one daughter-in-law and are eagerly anticipating their first grandchild!
+They have three adult sons, one daughter-in-law and a proud grandmother of a precious little girl.

 Dr. Karen Toews

 Karen was born and raised in Steinbach.
 She attended the University of Manitoba and received her MD degree in 1994 and her certificate from the College of Family Physicians in 1996.
-Karen has been practicing family medicine in Steinbach for 16 years except for taking time off to travel, work in Australia for one year and to have two children.
+Karen has been practicing family medicine in Steinbach since September of 1996.
 Karen’s work interests include obstetrics, cancer care and teaching medical students.
 Outside of medicine, Karen enjoys spending time with her family, swimming, biking, running, reading and travelling.
 Karen is married to Rod, mom to daughter Siobhan and son Liam.
 She is committed to the community and is thrilled to be a part of The Chrysalis Fund since its inception.